PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/listing-v2.md

 - (%Category_name%) - The name of the selected category is displayed between brackets in the dropdown
 - If a sort and/or search were done on a column, they are still applied after selecting a category
 - A column position is added in the table between status and actions with a "Rearrange" button allowing to change the position of the products in the selected category.

-1. Rearrange button
+1. Rearrange button:

 After clicking on it:

 - If a sort and/or search were done they are removed and products are sorted by position in the selected category.
 - The rearrange button becomes a "Save & refresh" disabled button
 - It's possible to change the position of the products in the category by clicking on the line or the icon

-1. Changing the position of products
+2. Changing the position of products:

 After clicking on the icon or the line, the checkbox is checked and the product is selected (issue <a href="[https://github.com/PrestaShop/PrestaShop/issues/15291](https://github.com/PrestaShop/PrestaShop/issues/15291)">15291</a>)